Larimer County Offices, Courts & District Attorney are closed Friday, July 3 for Independence Day

 - Temporary Certificates of Occupancy (TCO) may be issued, but only when all life-safety issues have been addressed and a TCO fee paid.

-- Heating system, furnace & water heater, to be installed & working.
+- Heating system, furnace and water heater, to be installed and working

-- Final approval from applicable Fire Dept. if required by conditions of approval.
+- Final approval from applicable fire department if required by conditions of approval

 Once all final inspections are received, a certificate of occupancy is issued for residential and commercial permits.
 Certificates of occupancy are not issued for cabins, however a Letter of Completions is issued.
 Accessory structures, such as barns, garages, or storage buildings may request a Letter of Completion when final inspection has been approved.
 If you are unsure as to which final inspections are required prior to certificate of occupancy issuance, please contact our offices.